rundeck/rundeck/docs/en/08-integration/01-chapter9.md

     project.resources.file = ..

-This file path is where RunDeck will read the XML contents from, and also where it will store it to if refreshing from a remote URL.
+This file path is where RunDeck will read the contents from, and also where it will store it to if refreshing from a remote URL.
+If you specify a file ending in ".xml" then the format is [resource-v10 XML](resource-v10.html).
+If you specify a file ending in ".yaml" then the format is [resource-yaml-v12 YAML](resource-yaml-v12.html).

     project.resources.url = http://...

-This configures the remote URL for loading the resources.xml.
+This configures the remote URL for loading the Resources model data.

 ### Implementations and Examples ###